PSYCHIATRY / CLINICAL RESEARCH

 Introduction:

 Oxytocin receptor (OXTR) gene variations are associated with empathy, trust, emotional stability, stress reactivity, social bonding and attachment behaviors.
 We aimed to explore the impact of three OXTR gene variations (rs53576, rs237902, rs2254298) in susceptibility to panic disorder (PD).
-We also investigated the possible effects of these variants with separation anxiety scales in the patients with a comprehensive approach covering environmental adversity effects.
+We also investigated the possible effects of these variants on separation anxiety scale scores in patients, with a comprehensive approach covering environmental adversity effects.

 Material and methods:

-The hypothesis was studied in PD patients and healthy controls with Polymerase Chain Reaction-Restriction Fragment Length Polymorphism (PCR-RFLP) method.
+The hypothesis was studied in PD patients and healthy controls with the polymerase chain reaction-restriction fragment length polymorphism (PCR-RFLP) method.
 By applying the Separation Anxiety Symptom Inventory (SASI) and the Adult Separation Anxiety Questionnaire (ASA), the relationships between the OXTR gene variants and these scales were also evaluated comprehensively.

 Results:

-A statistically significant association was found in terms of OXTR rs237902; A allele frequency increased PD probability by 1.585-fold.
-Moreover, all of the analyzed OXTR variants were found to be associated with childhood and adult separation anxiety possibilities in the patients in the combined analyses of various demographic and clinical data; a striking effect of AA genotype with SASI and ASA was observed in these models.
+A statistically significant association was found for OXTR rs237902; presence of the A allele was associated with a 1.585-fold increase in probability of PD.
+Moreover, all of the analyzed OXTR variants were found to be associated with childhood and adult separation anxiety in the patients in the combined analyses of various demographic and clinical data; striking associations of AA genotype with SASI and ASA scores were observed in these models.

 Conclusions: